- Lanius minor

 - Bill pinky-grey with blacker tip

-Great Grey Shrike and Southern Grey Shrike: longer tail, and in adults, the facial mask does not extend up to the forehead.
+Great Grey Shrike and Iberian Grey Shrike: longer tail, and in adults within range, the facial mask does not extend up to the forehead.

 Breeds in eastern and southeastern Europe (north to eastern Poland, and locally west to Lleida in northeast Spain) and east into central Asia, wintering in southern tropical Africa (south to northern South Africa).
 Formerly more widespread, including breeding in most of France and north to southern Belgium; of conservation concern.
 The now tiny Spanish breeding population is being bolstered by reintroduced captive-bred birds.